Belgian Air Force: 1990s

 In January 1991, 18 Mirage 5 aircraft of the 3rd Tactical Wing were deployed to Turkey's Diyarbakır air base.
 During this operation, Belgian aircraft carried out several flights along the Iraqi border.
 After this operation the obsolete Mirage 5s were phased out.

 On 15 July 1996, a C-130 with serial CH-06 carrying 37 members of the Dutch Army Fanfare Band and four Belgian crew members crashed at Eindhoven after a bird strike while executing a go-around, resulting in the loss of power to two engines.
 34 passengers were killed, and only 7 survived.
 The accident is known in the Netherlands as the Herculesramp.

-From October 1996, the Belgian Air Force cooperated with the Dutch Royal Air Force in the "Deployable Air Task Force" in patrolling former Yugoslavian airspace.
+From October 1996, the Belgian Air Force cooperated with the Royal Netherlands Air Force in the "Deployable Air Task Force" in patrolling former Yugoslavian airspace.
 F-16s of the 2nd and 10th Tactical Wings, operating from the Italian bases of Villafranca and Amendola, were assigned to missions insuring the control of a No-Fly Zone over Yugoslavia, and providing the air support necessary for UN and NATO troops.
-Between March 24 and June 10, 1999, twelve Belgian F-16s carried out 679 combat sorties – the first time since the second World War that Belgian aircraft took part in active war operations in enemy territory – against Serbia during the Kosovo crisis.
+Between 24 March and 10 June 1999, twelve Belgian F-16s carried out 679 combat sorties – the first time since the second World War that Belgian aircraft took part in active war operations in enemy territory – against Serbia during the Kosovo crisis.
 The last Belgian F-16 detachment left Italy in August 2001.

 2000s

 On 29 March 2004, four F-16s from Kleine Brogel were transferred under NATO's Baltic Air Policing mission to the Šiauliai Air Base in Lithuania for three months, where they were employed in monitoring the Lithuanian, Latvian, and Estonian skies.

 In 2005, the Helicopter Wing (WHeli – HeliW) deployed four A-109 (including one Medevac) in Tuzla, Bosnia.
 In July, four F-16s deployed to Afghanistan to support the NATO International Security Assistance Force.
 From June to October 2005, the 80th UAV Squadron deployed its B-Hunter in Tuzla.

-In 2006, Belgian Hunter unmanned air vehicles deployed to the Democratic Republic of the Congo as part of the EU EUFOR peacekeeping mission.
+In 2006, Belgian Hunter UAVs deployed to the Democratic Republic of the Congo as part of the EU EUFOR peacekeeping mission.
 At the same time, the Helicopter Wing (WHeli – HeliW) deployed three A-109 (including 1 Medevac) in Mostar, Bosnia, in Operation Blue Bee.

 On 1 December 2006 the Belgian Air Component deployed again under Baltic Air Policing mission four F-16 MLU aircraft to Šiauliai Air Base in Lithuania, to defend the airspace of Estonia, Latvia, and Lithuania.

 From August 2008, four F-16s were deployed to Kandahar in Afghanistan in support of the Dutch land forces.

 In March 2011, Belgium deployed six F-16 fighters to Araxos in Greece, in support of Operation Odyssey Dawn, to support the NATO operations over Libya.
 The aircraft were already at the base as part of a joint exercise and were transferred to NATO command.
 Up to June 2011, the aircraft had flown over 1,000 hours over Libya and attacked various military installations and targets.